dynawo/dyn-grid-compliance-verification/README.md

    - Download the latest version of Python 3 (ensure that you select the option to add Python to the system PATH during installation).

-Note that the DGCV tool itself is a Python package.
+Note that the DyCoV tool itself is a Python package.
 However, this package and all of its dependencies (NumPy, etc.) will get installed under a *Python virtual environment*.